eclipse/epsilon-website/mkdocs/docs/doc/articles/epsilon-emf/index.md

 ## How can I use an existing EMF Resource in Epsilon?
 To use an existing EMF Resource in your Epsilon program, you should wrap it as an [InMemoryEmfModel](http://download.eclipse.org/epsilon/javadoc/org/eclipse/epsilon/emc/emf/InMemoryEmfModel.html) first.

-## How can I access the EMF Resource that underpins an EMFModel?
+## How can I access the EMF Resource that underpins an EMF model?

 You can use the `getResource()` method of `AbstractEmfModel` for this.